LuizRafael79/mingw32-msvcrt/README.md

 ## 🖼️ Compatibility

-- Windows 95/98/ME
+- Generate code for Windows 95/98/ME/2k/XP
-- Windows NT 4.0/2000/XP
+- Compatible with Windows NT 4.0/2k/XP
-- Ideal for EXEs and DLLs without modern dependencies
+- Don't Work with UCRT (but you have to test it)
+- Works with MSVCRT (tested)

 ## 📄 License